christian-grothe/grainiac/readme.md

 # Grainiac
+Grainiac is a granular sampler that has a terminal user interface.
+The plugin project does not work at the moment because I am focussing on the standalone.
+For the standalone version I created a custom midi controller.
+At some point I am planning on releasing this as a DIY package where the sampler can run on a raspberry pi running the terminal user interface on a small lcd screen.

 ## Todo
 - [X] Fixing LoopLength
-- [ ] Autoconnect Mididevice
+- [X] Autoconnect Mididevice
 - [X] Midi Controller PCB
 - [X] Grain Direction
-- [ ] Reliable Port for Audio Interface
+- [X] Reliable Port for Audio Interface
-- [ ] Test Raspberry Pi 3 & Tinker Board
+- [ ] Making the enclosure for the controller and raspberry pi

 ## BOM